mr-3/mrcube-en-docs/docs/source/install.rst

 Windows
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 #.
 Download **mrcube-22.5.2.msi** from the `download page <https://github.com/mr-3/mrcube/releases>`_ and open the file.
 #.
-The message "Your PC has been protected by Windows" is displayed, click on the "More information" link.
+The message "Windows protected your PC" is displayed.
+Then, click on the "More info" link.
 #.
-Click the 'Run' button.
+Click the 'Run anyway' button.
 #.
-'Do you want to allow apps from this unknown publisher to make changes to the device?' is displayed in the dialog box.
+'Do you want to allow this app from an unknown publisher to make changes to your device?' is displayed in the dialog box.
 Then, Click 'Yes'.
 #.
 Run the shortcut that is created on the desktop.

 macOS